 Good nutrient management will keep nutrients cycling within the farm system and reduce losses to the environment to the bare minimum.

 Some nutrients are more prone to loss than others, depending on the nature of the nutrient, soil type and climatic conditions.

 Leaching through the soil – one of the biggest nutrient loss risks – can see the loss of the likes of nitrogen, potassium, calcium, magnesium and sulphur.

 It occurs when water washes soluble nutrients through the root zone into deeper layers of the soil and they become inaccessible to plant roots.
 The leaching risk depends on various factors such as soil type, total rainfall, extreme weather events and the actual quantity of soluble nutrients present in the soil.

-Don’t oversupply the soil with such types of soluble nutrients, especially not just before and during winter, as there is a very high risk of these getting washed out through the soil and lost from farm systems.
+Don’t oversupply the soil with such types of soluble nutrients, especially not during winter and early spring, as there is a very high risk of these getting washed out through the soil and lost from farm systems.

 A good understanding of the processes and terminology involved with nutrient cycles is important for budgeting and management.